 28. Put social sharing buttons

-Social media is a great way to get targeted traffic to your blog, having lots of likes or subscribers of your blog page can boost search engine friendly traffic for your blog.
-Putting up straightforward and easy to use social sharing buttons can rapidly increase your page’s shares and likes.
-If your blog is hosted on WordPress, then you can easily install great plugins which are specially made for this purpose.
+Social media is an effective way to drive targeted traffic to your blog.
+Having a substantial number of likes or subscribers on your blog page can significantly enhance search engine-friendly traffic.
+Installing simple and user-friendly social sharing buttons can quickly amplify the number of shares and likes on your page.
+If your blog is hosted on WordPress, you can easily install dedicated plugins designed for this purpose.

 30. You use pop-up ads

-Placing certain advertisements on your blog can be quite irritating for the visitors especially when you have pop-up ads in your site because they tend to block all the content written on your blog.
-Moreover, you do not benefit from these pop-up ads even in the long run.
-The benefit is not worth reducing your visitors.
+Placing specific ads on your blog can be irritating for visitors, especially if you have pop-up ads that block all your written content.
+Furthermore, these pop-up ads provide no long-term benefit and are not worth reducing your visitor count.

 31. Having so many categories

-The primary purpose of categorization is to enable you to list things in an organized way, but creating a new one every time would not serve the purpose; in fact, it will make it more difficult for the readers to look for the relevant material.
-Create a few distinct let’s say 4 to 5 categories and be precise.
-Define a new category only if needed.
+The main purpose of categorization is to organize and list things in a more efficient manner.
+However, creating a new category every time would complicate the process and make it harder for readers to find relevant material.
+It is best to create a few distinct categories, around 4 to 5, and be precise.
+Only define a new category if necessary.

 32. Slow site speed